kokoalberti/postgis-baselayers/README.md

 **This is a work in progress!**

-**I'm currently overhauling the application and adding some much needed features.
+**I'm currently improving the application and adding some much needed features and stability.
 Please check back in a few weeks for more news and updates.**

 PostGIS Baselayers is a web application that connects to a PostGIS database and lets you automatically download and import a selection of popular open vector datasets (Natural Earth, GADM, Geonames, etc) into the database.
 It comes bundled with a Docker environment and a PostGIS database container to get up and running quickly.